-The alarm goes off at 5.15am and immediately snaps me out of a blissfully dreamy state.
+My phone alarm goes off at 5.15am and immediately snaps me out of a blissfully dreamy state.
 Eeek!
 I immediately start to panic.
 The race starts at 5.30am!
+Shit.

-Sure, we’ve been on the road for a week and my usually disciplined pre-race week routine has evolved into deliciously decadent three course dinners, mojitos and Singapore Slings alongside indulgent breakfast buffets.
-Not ideal preparation.
-It’s been far from a regular week with four flights and four hotel stays travelling across four countries so my body clock is a little awry.
-At least there has been terrific hotels (thank you Accor Hotels!) with fabulous treadmill-equipped gyms so the running part of pre-race week has gone to plan.
+Sure, we’ve been on the road for a weeky, travelling from Cairns, Sydney, Singapore to Luang Prabang and my usually disciplined pre-race week routine has been far from normal.
+We’ve dined on deliciously decadent three course dinners accompanied by mojitos and Singapore Slings alongside indulgent breakfast buffets.
+It’s not an ieal pre-race taper week.
+Four flights across four different countries an as many hotels has turned my body clock to custard.
+At least there has been terrific hotels at the end of each day (thank you Accor Hotels!) with fabulous treadmill-equipped gyms so the running part of pre-race week has gone to plan.

-But that’s no excuse to miss the start of a race.
+But I’ve still got no excuse to miss the start of a race.
 The whole purpose of our trip is to raise funds and run the half marathon.
 Amidst the panic, I’m already thinking how will I explain this to my hosts who have sent me here in good faith: I’m tasked with writing about this event in the wonderful UNESCO town of Luang Prabang as a fundraiser for Lao Friends Hospital for Children.
-There’s other alarm bells ringing in my head as I briefly wonder why my friends didn’t knock on my door?
-I’ve got no time to give it any more thought beyond imagining Annabel and Dennis already at the start line.
+There’s other alarm bells ringing in my head as I briefly wonder why my two friends didn’t knock on my door?
+I’ve not got time to give it any more thought beyond imagining Annabel and Dennis already at the start line.

 It’s 5.18am.
 I guzzle from the water bottle beside the bed and grab another one to stash in my race belt.